Baalshillem I: Etymology

-The name Baalshillem is the Latinized form of the Phoenician 𐤁𐤏𐤋𐤔𐤋𐤌 (BʿLŠLM), meaning "recompense of Baal".
+The name Baalshillem is the Romanized form of the Phoenician 𐤁𐤏𐤋𐤔𐤋𐤌 (BʿLŠLM), meaning "recompense of Baal".
 Alternative spellings of the king's name include Baalchillem.

 Chronology

-The absolute chronology of the kings of Sidon from the dynasty of Eshmunazar I onward has been much discussed in the literature; traditionally placed in the course of the fifth century, inscriptions of this dynasty have been dated back to an earlier period on the basis of numismatic, historical and archaeological evidence.
+The absolute chronology of the kings of Sidon from the dynasty of Eshmunazar I onward has been much discussed in the literature; traditionally placed in the course of the fifth century BC, inscriptions of this dynasty have been dated back to an earlier period on the basis of numismatic, historical and archaeological evidence.
 The most complete work addressing the dates of the reigns of these Sidonian kings is by the French historian Josette Elayi who shifted away from the use of biblical chronology.
 Elayi used all the available documentation of the time and included inscribed Tyrian seals and stamps excavated by the Lebanese archaeologist Maurice Chehab in 1972 from Jal el-Bahr, a neighborhood in the north of Tyre, Phoenician inscriptions discovered by the French archaeologist Maurice Dunand in Sidon in 1965, and the systematic study of Sidonian coins which were the first coins to bear minting dates in antiquity based on the years of reign of the Sidonian kings.

 Baalshillem I was the first among Sidonian monarchs to mark coins with issuing dates corresponding with the years of his reign as of year 30 which corresponds to 372 BC.
 Elayi established that Baalshillem I's year of accession was 450 BC and that he reigned until 426 BC.